List of roads in London, Ontario: Wharncliffe Road

 Wharncliffe Road is a 10.7 km main thoroughfare just west of the core area of London.
-It starts with a 300-metre one-block residential section north of Western Road, then serves as a main artery from the south end of Western Road, across Oxford Street, Riverside Drive, the Thames River, Horton Street and Commissioners Road, to Southdale, where it turns to the southwest, following the route of the former London and Lake Erie Railway (discontinued before 1920) to end in Lambeth where it adjoins Main Street.
+It starts with a 300-metre one-block residential section north of Western Road, then serves as a main artery from the south end of Western Road, across Oxford Street, Riverside Drive, the Thames River, Horton Street and Commissioners Road, to Southdale, where it turns to the southwest, following the route of the former London and Lake Erie Railway (discontinued in fall 1918) to end in Lambeth where it adjoins Main Street.

 White Oak Road

 White Oak Road follows a 10.5 km path in London's south end, starting in a residential area at the south side of the Highland Country Club and continuing southward to Harry White Drive.
 It is situated midway between (and runs parallel to) Wellington Road and Wonderland Road.

 Wonderland Road

 Wonderland Road is a major north–south, 23.3 km arterial road and one of the busiest roads in London, carrying on average over 45,000 vehicles daily between Springbank Drive and Riverside Drive in 2002.
 With completion of an interchange with Highway 401 in 2016, Wonderland forms a continuous route from Highway 7 in the north to just north of Highway 3 near Talbotville Royal, making it one of only two thoroughfares connecting to both the north and south city limits.

 Wonderland Road takes its name from the Wonderland Gardens concert hall located near Springbank Park.
-The present-day Wonderland Road corridor is made up of part or all of six London-area roads.
+The present-day Wonderland Road corridor is made up of part or all of six London-area roads, including Cameron Sideroad north of Gainsborough, Sarnia Gravel Road between Gainsborough and Sarnia Road, Hutton Road between Sarnia Road and Riverside Drive, Wonderland Road between the Thames River and Viscount Road, Airport Road between Southdale Road and Wharncliffe Road, and Bostwick Road south of Wharncliffe Road.